Nombongo07/NOMGIB245_FTC2306_GroupB_NombongoGibson_DWA9/DWA_9/README.md

 ### Support and Feedback
 If you encounter any issues while using the Book Connect website or have any suggestions for improvement, please don't hesitate to contact me.

-Thank you for using Book Connect, and happy reading!
+Thank you for using Book Connect